Waitara, New South Wales

-Waitara is a suburb in the Northern Sydney region, or Upper North Shore of Sydney, in the state of New South Wales, Australia 19 kilometres north-west of the Sydney central business district, in the local government area of Hornsby Shire.
+Waitara is a suburb in the Upper North Shore region of Sydney, in the state of New South Wales, Australia 19 kilometres north-west of the Sydney central business district, in the local government area of Hornsby Shire.

 History

-Waitara is a word in the Maori language that means hail, pure water or hail, wide steps.
+Waitara is a word in the Māori language that means hail, pure water or hail, wide steps.
 (There is also a town in New Zealand named "Waitara".)
-The suburb takes its name from the Waitara River in New Zealand, where Australian troops fought as Imperial volunteers during the Maori Wars.
+The suburb takes its name from the Waitara River in New Zealand, where Australian troops fought as Imperial volunteers during the New Zealand Wars.

 European settlement

 Myles McRae once owned land in Southern Sydney, near Hurstville.
 When he sold that land to a development company, the manager used the name Waitara for the subdivision project.
 McCrae later bought land near Hornsby and when the railway station opened in 1895 he suggested the name Waitara, which was formally adopted.

+Waitara Foundling Home was founded in 1898 by the Sisters of Mercy.
+It was renamed Our Lady of Mercy Home in 1928 to reflect that many children were not orphans.
+The home was replaced by the Mercy Family Life Centre in 1977.

 Waitara Post Office opened on 1 October 1913 and closed in 1986.
 Waitara East Post Office opened on 1 June 1966 and closed in 1994.

 Transport

-Waitara railway station is on the North Shore & Western Line of the Sydney Trains network.
+Waitara railway station is on the North Shore railway line of the Sydney Trains network.
 It was originally known as Sandy Bank.

+CDC NSW operates five bus routes through the suburb of Waitara: